 Make It Stick -> Improving Students' Learning With Effective Learning Techniques -> Learning As A Generative Activity

-80/20 principle: If you’ve read Improving Students’ Learning With Effective Learning Techniques and Make It Stick, you’ve gained the hypothetical 80% (because one can never finish learning how to learn).
+80/20 principle: If you’ve read Improving Students' Learning With Effective Learning Techniques and Make It Stick, you’ve gained the hypothetical 80% knowledge.

-If you only have time for one resource, it’s Make It Stick.
-Hands down, no question.
-There are people who would give out a specific book for free because it’s changed his or her life so much.
-If I do the same it’d be this book.
+If you only have time for one resource, I suggest Make It Stick.
+If I were to gift a book because it’s changed my life so much, this is it.
 Reading this book will give you 80% of all the knowledge you need on how to learn and study effectively and efficiently.
 This book accumulates decades' worth of research on cognitive psychology and also is the follow-up of the paper Improving Students' Learning With Effective Learning Techniques.

-Let me know if you have any other favorite learning resources.
-I might add it to the list!
+Please let me know if you have any other worthwhile learning resources.
+I might just add it to the list.